waggle-sensor/summer2024/daily-blog.md

 ## Week 08/05 -- 08/11

+### 08/06 Thu

+- Worked on running more instances with analysis
+- Writing the report and the science blog

+### 08/05 Wed

+- Fixed two bugs with the respawning process
+- Tested different dreams length to let model learn better
+- Added more diagnostics to check model loss, rewards, etc

+### 08/04 Tue

+- Added the respawning mechanism for old models
+- Tested the general workflow
+- Ran more diagnostics

 ### 08/03 Mon

 - After many iterations of the lifelong learning, the model finally starts to show some interesting behavior, such as moving the camera in an unexpected pattern.
 I changed the reward from max to min, so the model should minimize the reward rather than maximize it.
 Something might be wrong when the model tries to maximize the reward